cncf/devstats.archive/USAGE.md

 When You have imported all data You need - it needs to be updated periodically.
 GitHub archive generates new file every hour.

-Use `sync` and/or `sync.sh` tools to update all Your data.
+Use `gha2db_sync` and/or `sync.sh` tools to update all Your data.

 Example call:
 - `PG_PASS='pwd' IDB_PASS='pwd' ./sync.sh`
 - Add `GHA2DB_RESETIDB` environment variable to rebuild InfluxDB stats instead of update since last run
 - Add `GHA2DB_SKIPIDB` environment variable to skip syncing InfluxDB (so it will only sync Postgres DB)

-`sync.sh`/`sync` tool should be called by some kind of cron job to auto-update metrics every hour.
+`sync.sh`/`gha2db_sync` tool should be called by some kind of cron job to auto-update metrics every hour.

 For now there is a manual script that can be used to loop sync every defined numeber of seconds, for example for sync every 30 minutes: